pcardotatgit/XDR_create_incident_with_python/README.md

 This script relies on everything that is described into the [**Dealing with XDR CTIM**](https://github.com/pcardotatgit/XDR_create_incident_with_python/blob/main/create_XDR_incidents.md) documentation.

-Please don't hesitate to spend time to go to this documentation if you want to understand every details of the CTIM object the python script share here deal with.
+Please don't hesitate to spend time to go to this documentation if you want to understand every details of the CTIM objects the python script shared here deals with.

 ## How to create your own Incident ?